pyepics/pyepics/doc/advanced.rst

 Unfortunately, the :meth:`time.sleep` method is not a very high-resolution clock, with typical resolutions of 1 to 10 ms, depending on the system.
-Thus, even though events will be asynchronously generated and epics with pre-emptive callbacks does not *require* :meth:`ca.pend_event` or :meth:`ca.poll` to be run, better performance may be achieved with an event loop of::
+Thus, even though events will be asynchronously generated and epics with pre-emptive callbacks does not *require* :meth:`epics.ca.pend_event` or :meth:`epics.ca.poll` to be run, better performance may be achieved with an event loop of::

     >>> while True: